At a glance: Learn how to automatically share data from AppsFlyer to Mixpanel, a product analytics platform.

 - Send Advertiser ID:

-- If you are using AppsFlyer customer_user_id parameter then it is sent to Mixpanel with every install (Leave Send Advertiser ID unchecked
+- If you are using AppsFlyer customer_user_id parameter then it is sent to Mixpanel with every install (Leave Send Advertiser ID disabled).

-- Select Events if you want to send the data to Mixpanel Events end point
+- Events: Enable this if you want to send the data to Mixpanel Events end point.

-- Select People if want to send the data to Mixpanel People end point
+- People: Enable this you want to send the data to Mixpanel People end point.

-- Select Advanced Data Sharing to send additional information to Mixpanel: cost, cost_value, c (campaign), network (pid), impression_based (is-impression).
+- Advanced Data Sharing: Enable this to send additional information to Mixpanel: cost, cost_value, c (campaign), network (pid), impression_based (is-impression).

 AppsFlyer can send automatic user installs postbacks to Mixpanel.
 Use this section to define sending these postbacks.

-Once you have saved the configuration, AppsFlyer sends the following data to Mixpanel for every organic and non-organic install:
+Once you have saved the integration, AppsFlyer sends the following data to Mixpanel for every organic and non-organic install:

 - Mixpanel token parameter